R35007/Fake-Response/README.md

 ### Default Data

-By default the data can be in form of JSON | text | number.
+By default the data can be in form of JSON, text, number.
 The following example are the default data types.
 Here the property `dataType` is optional.
 By default the property `dataType` value is `default`

 ```js